 Texas law requires both legal parents to financially support their children’s necessary expenses even after a divorce.

 There are few family law issues more emotionally charged than the question of how much money the non-custodial parent should pay for the support of his or her child.
-At GoransonBain, our lawyers know Texas law regarding child support, and advocate tirelessly for the outcome that is in the best interests of both our client and our client’s child.
+At Goranson Bain Ausley, our family law attorneys know Texas law regarding child support, and advocate tirelessly for the outcome that is in the best interests of you and your child.

 While it is almost universally viewed as a responsibility and an obligation, determining an appropriate amount of financial support often leads to disputes.
 This is especially true for parents with higher incomes or significant estates.